deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 Marjorie goes up to her room to find a noose hanging from the ceiling.
 She screams, runs away and into Calvin in the hall.
 Calvin calms her down, tells her to wait in the hall, goes into her room and quickly removes the noose (unknown to the player).
 At the same time, Rebeca arrived and rushes up behind Calvin.

 Calvin and Rebeca came back and tell Marjorie, that there's no noose and she must've hallucinated.
-Calvin manages to calm her down, Rebeca is angry again.
+Calvin manages to calm her down, Rebeca is strangely quiet and absent minded.

 ### Day 2